Dogecoin Is NOT Dead: But It Can Fail For Several Reasons

 How Dogecoin Could Fail

-While Dogecoin is unlikely to fail and join the list of dead coins, there are several factors that could impact its survivability and lead to a decrease in community support and associated market capitalization.
+While Dogecoin is unlikely to fail and join the list of dead coins, several factors could impact its survivability and decrease community support and associated market capitalization.
 These include strong competition with better token metrics for price appreciation, a lack of development, and reduced media attention from crypto influencers and celebrities.

 1. Dogecoin is built on speculation and hype

-Dogecoin is a meme coin, which by nature, has very little utility.
+Dogecoin is a meme coin that has little utility by nature.
 Its designation as a low-value tipping alternative for message boards has been usurped by native platform currencies like Reddit Gold.
 In general, Dogecoin’s primary use case is largely ignored.
 Therefore, the value of an asset like DOGE is almost entirely driven by speculation and sentiment.

-Coins with similar characteristics can struggle substantially during bear markets like cryptocurrency (and other traditional markets) experienced between 2022-23.
+Coins with similar characteristics can struggle substantially during bear markets like the one cryptocurrency (and other traditional markets) experienced between 2022 and 23.
 As hype is muted, institutional investors tend to move away from speculative assets and into safer, defensive ones like Bitcoin, bonds, or cash.

 2. Competitors